L-souhaiel/C--QT-Sql-AnimalShop/README.md

 # Installation

-Install Qt Creator last version of Qt  Then install mysql from source.
+Qt Creator and the last version of Qt should be installed,   Then  Mysql from source.

 ```
 sudo apt-get install libqt5sql5-mysql